Kampfgeschwader 27: Western Europe

 By 10 May 1940 Stab. and I. groups were at Hannover while II. and III. remained at Delmenhorst and Wunstorf respectively.
 KG 27 was handed to the IV Fliegerkorps under the command of Luftflotte 2.
 All but one of first group's 36 He 111s were operational while second group could muster 25 from 35 machines and third group 32 from 38.

 On 10 May Fall Gelb was put into effect, beginning the Battle of the Netherlands, Battle of Belgium and Battle of France.
 I./KG 27 was immediately in action over Lille, Antwerp, Brussels and Namur.
 II./KG 27 bombed targets in Norrent-Fontes and Dunkirk.
 Third group struck at Lille Airport.
 KG 27 flew in small formations, to cover multiple targets.
 On the outward route it flew over the North Sea and down along the Dutch coast, but were soon spotted.
 The Luftwaffe hit 47 airfields in France on the first day.
 Boulogne, Abbeville, Berck, Saint-Inglevert and Cambrai were also hit.
 KG 27 and KG 54 spearheaded IV Fliegerkorps air assault in this sector.

 Stab./KG 27 suffered the first loss in combat.
 The gunners accounted for four Hawker Hurricanes shot down; one from No. 3 Squadron RAF, one from No. 607 Squadron RAF and two from No. 85 Squadron RAF with injury to the pilots.
 Two other bombers were lost on this mission and four damaged—all from II./KG 27.
 IV Fliegerkorps destroyed 25 aircraft on the ground on 10 May.
 On this first day, seven of KG 27's aircraft were reported missing, two written off and five were damaged.

 From 10 to 15 May II./KG 27 supported the German Sixth Army in Belgium attacking Lille, Antwerp, Brussels and Namur.
 II./KG 27 was in action over Gembloux on 11 May, prior to the Battle of Gembloux, and was engaged by French fighters over Calais.
-It flew in support of the advance in Flanders and Artois, but also the break-though to the English Channel.
+It flew in support of the advance in Flanders and Artois, but also the break-through to the English Channel.
 It lost an aircraft over Cambrai and Tournai on 18 May.
 The group lost its commander Major Reinhold Tamm shot down and captured.
 Tamm had replaced Drabbe on 29 March.
 Friedrich-Karl Schlichting assumed command of the group.